-We had some leftover chicken and jalapeños in the fridge, so these tasty morsels pretty much immediately came to mind since I had also just gotten a shipment of pork panko.
+We had some leftover chicken and jalapeños in the fridge, so these tasty morsels pretty much immediately came to mind.
 Gather a few more ingredients and you’re all set for whipping these up and enjoying within minutes.

 Not much to say other than these are fantastic as an appetizer before a meal or even better to prep ahead of time before a party or gathering and then pop in the oven before quests arrive and have them hot and bubbly ready to serve.